 Any outbreak or worsening of an outbreak of contagious diseases, or other adverse public health developments, could have a material and adverse effect on our business operations, financial condition and results of operations.
 For example, in December 2019, a novel strain of coronavirus ("COVID-19") was identified in Wuhan, China, and has subsequently spread to other regions of the world, and has resulted in increased travel restrictions, business disruptions and emergency quarantine measures across the world including the United States.
-The Company's business, financial condition and results of operations were impacted from the COVID-19 pandemic during the three and nine months ended September 30, 2020 as follows:
+The Company's business, financial condition and results of operations were impacted from the COVID-19 pandemic during the year ended December 31, 2020 as follows:

-• Sales and marketing efforts were disrupted as our business development team was unable to travel to visit customers and customers were unable to receive visitors for on-location meetings;

-- Field activity for testing and deploying our wireless systems was delayed due to the inability for our field service team to install and test equipment for our customers: - Supply chain disruptions led to component shortages and inefficiencies in and delays in producing and delivering equipment for certain purchase orders; and - Delays in fulfilling purchase orders reduced our cash flow from operations.
+- sales and marketing efforts were disrupted as our business development team was unable to travel to visit customers and customers were unable to receive visitors for on-location meetings; - field activity for testing and deploying our wireless systems was delayed due to the inability for our field service team to install and test equipment for our customers; - supply chain disruptions led to component shortages and inefficiencies in and delays in producing and delivering equipment for certain purchase orders; and - Delays in fulfilling purchase orders reduced our cash flow from operations.

 In the first quarter of 2020, we reduced our business activity to critical operations only, and furloughed 80% of our workforce.
-Per orders issued by the Health Officer of the County of Santa Clara, our corporate headquarters were closed, except for functions related to the support of remote workers and product support related to the essential transportation sector.
-On May 13, 2020, we reopened our corporate headquarters and as of September 30, 2020 we have no employees remaining on furlough.
+Per orders issued by the Health Officer of the County of Santa Clara, our corporate offices and facilities were closed, except for functions related to the support of remote workers and product support related to the essential transportation sector.
+On May 13, 2020, we reopened our corporate office and facilities and as of December 31, 2020 we have no employees remaining on furlough.
 Of the 18 employees previously furloughed, 14 are currently employed by us.

-Additionally, on March 27, 2020, the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act") was enacted.
+On March 27, 2020, the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act") was enacted.
 The CARES Act is an approximately \$2 trillion emergency economic stimulus package in response to the COVID-19 outbreak, which among other things contains numerous income tax provisions.
 Some of these tax provisions are expected to be effective retroactively for years ending before the date of enactment.
-The Company applied for, and received, funds under the Paycheck Protection Program after the period end in the approximate amount of \$666,000.
+The Company applied for, and received, funds under the Paycheck Protection Program in the amount of \$666,091.
 The application for these funds requires the Company to, in good faith, certify that the current economic uncertainty made the loan request necessary to support operations of the Company.
+The Company is in discussion with the lender regarding the forgiveness of the loan, however no determination has been made at the time of the filing of this Form 10-K.